 Between Netflix dramas and bad press, working in Congress might seem like a walk in the park.
 Filibusters and government shutdowns tend to dominate the headlines.
-In 2017, the House of Representatives was scheduled to work just 145 out of 261 work days.
-Some might even wonder: Are senators paid for life?
-The answer is no. While congressmen receive generous pension plans, they’re not raking in their full salary after leaving office.
+In fact, in 2021, the House of Representatives was scheduled to work just 166 out of 261 work days.
+In addition, while congressmen receive generous pension plans and generous healthcare insurance, they’re not raking in their full salary after leaving office.
 They do, however, receive some income after they retire.

 How Much Do Congressmen Make Before Retirement?

 Most senators and representatives make an annual salary of $174,000.
 Those in leadership make a bit more.
 For example, the speaker of the House makes $223,500 and majority and minority leaders in the House and Senate make $193,400.
 Congressmen earn this annual salary for the duration of their terms.
 Senators serve six-year terms, while members of the House serve for two years.
 There are no term limits on either part of Congress.

 Members also get allowances to pay their staff and cover office and travel expenses.
-Senators’ average allowance is $3,306,570, while representatives’ is typically $900,000.
+Senators’ average allowance recently was $3,738,775, while representatives’ was $1,382,139.
 Congressmen are also able to deduct $3,000 a year for the living expenses they accrue while they’re away from their home states or congressional districts.

 Why Do We Pay Congressmen?